Abuse, trauma, and mental health

 If you have been assaulted or are unsure about what to do, you can call a confidential helpline that works specifically with the DoD community: the Safe Helpline.
 Call 877-995-5247, or visit safehelpline.org.

 If you have experienced MST, you can also contact your nearest VA facility to speak with the MST coordinator.
 VA facilities have health care providers who are trained to treat the effects of MST.
 Many have specialized outpatient mental health services focusing on sexual trauma.

-You may also be able to get compensation from the military to help with treatment (PDF file, 168 KB).
+You may also be able to get compensation from the military to help with treatment (PDF, 168 KB).